New York DNA Testing Laws: Requirements for Paternity & Family Testing

 Sibling DNA Testing: Determines full or half-sibling relationships when direct parent testing is unavailable.

-Grandparent Testing: Verifies grandparental ties when a parent is unavailable for testing.
+Grandparent DNA Testing: Verifies grandparental ties when a parent is unavailable for testing.

-Avuncular Testing: Confirms biological relationships with an aunt or uncle.
+Avuncular DNA Testing: Confirms biological relationships with an aunt or uncle.

 Our experts will guide you through selecting the appropriate test based on your needs and circumstances.

-At-home kits are not permitted in New York.
+At-home DNA kits are not allowed in New York; only professional collection is valid.

-Frequently Asked Questions About DNA Testing in New York
+Frequently Asked Questions About DNA Testing Laws in New York

 Why does New York require a physician or lawyer’s authorization for DNA testing?